gagankj/Currency-Convertor/README.md

 ## Usage 📖

 Simply select the currencies you want to convert from and to, enter the amount, and get the converted value instantly!

+## Try it Out 🌐

+Check out the live version of the Currency Converter here: [Live Demo](https://gagankj.github.io/Currency-Convertor/)

 ## Contributing 🤝